All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Practical Tips for Taking Both

 Take gabapentin on its regular schedule (usually two to three times daily with or without food).
-If you use injectable semaglutide, your gabapentin routine does not need to change.
+If you use injectable semaglutide, your gabapentin routine doesn't need to change.
 If you use oral semaglutide, remember that it must be taken first thing in the morning on an empty stomach with a small sip of water.
 Wait at least 30 minutes before taking gabapentin or eating.

 Stay well hydrated.
 Reduced food and fluid intake from semaglutide, combined with the dizziness that gabapentin can cause, may increase the risk of falls or lightheadedness, particularly in older adults.